LSSTDESC/CLMM/CONTRIBUTING.md

     Select `branchname`, fill out a title and description for the pull request, and, optionally, request review by a CLMM team member.
     Once the pull request is approved, it will be merged into the CLMM `main` branch.

+### Requirements for every change <a name="adding_codes"></a>

+We want to make sure the code formatting in `CLMM` is standardized accordind to our guidelines, which facilitates the reading of the code.
-NOTE: Code is not complete without unit tests and documentation.
+The code is also not complete without unit tests and documentation.
 Please ensure that unit tests (both new and old) all pass and that docs compile successfully.
+So remember these steps:

+- **Formatting the code:** there are tools that will format the code automatically for you, so you don't have to worry about the correct syntax when developing it.
+Once you add your changes, `black clmm/` and `isort clmm/` before you commit your changes.
+These tools will correctly format the spacing and importing order respectilely.
+**Tip:** `black` can also be run on notebooks, just install the notebook extention: `pip install "black[jupyter]"`.

+- **Structuring the code:** Run `pylint clmm/`, this will produce a diagnostic about the implementation and tell you what needs to be improved.

-To test this, first install the code by running `python setup.py install --user` (required after any change whatsoever to the `.py` files in `clmm/` directory).
-To run all of the unit tests, run `pytest` in the root package directory.
-To test the docs, in the root package directory after installing, run `./update_docs`.
+- **Reinstall CLMM:** After your changes, resinstall `CLMM` by running `python setup.py install --user` (required after any change whatsoever to the `.py` files in `clmm/` directory).
+This will ensure your implementation is being used in the tests and documentation.
+**Developer tip:** You can install `CLMM` in a editable mode, where the latest files on the repo will always be used, with the command `pip install . -e`.
+In this case you will not have to reinstall it at every change.

+- **Unit tests:** To run all of the unit tests, run `pytest` in the root package directory.

+- **Coverage:** Check the coverage of the code, i. e. how many lines of the code are being tested in our unittests.
+To do it locally, you need the `pytest-cov` library (it can be insatalled with `pip`).
+Then run the command `pytest tests/ --cov=clmm --cov-report term-missing`, it will tell you what fraction of the code is being tested and which lines are not being tested.

+- **Notebooks:** Make sure all notebooks can run correctly.
+We provide a convenient bash script to compile the documentation, run `./run_notebooks` in the main `CLMM` directory.
+It will create an executed version of all notebooks in the `_executed_nbs/` directory.
+By default it uses a `python3` kernel, if you want to choose another one, just pass it to the command: `./run_notebooks -k MY_KERNEL`.
+(Note that depending on your theory backend, some cells in some notebooks will give an error.
+This expected behaviour is explicitely mentioned before the cells and should not be a cause of worry.)

+- **Build the documentation:** To test the docs, in the root package directory after installing, run `./update_docs`.
 This script both deletes the old compiled documentation files and rebuilds them.
 You can view the compiled docs by running `open docs/_build/html/index.html`.

-NOTE2: If the changes you are making affect which CCL versions are compatible with the code, please update `clmm/theory/_ccl_supported_versions.py`, `README.md` and `INSTALL.md` accordingly.
+> **NOTE:** If the changes you are making affect which CCL versions are compatible with the code,
+> please update `clmm/theory/_ccl_supported_versions.py`, `README.md` and `INSTALL.md` accordingly.

+All these steps (except running the notebooks) are run automatically on each pull request on GitHub, so you will know if any of them require further attention before considering youre changes are ready to be reviewed.
+Check `details` on `Build and Check / build-gcc-ubuntu (pull_request)` section at the end of the PR and `coverage` under the `coveralls` comment in the middle of the PR.

 ## Adding documentation <a name="adding_documentation"></a>